divio/divio-cloud-docs/background/addon-configuration-overview.rst

 .. _application-configuration:

-Application configuration overview
+Addon configuration overview
 ==================================

 Django applications may require or offer configuration options.
 Typically this will be achieved via the ``settings.py`` file, or through environment variables that Django picks up.

+This is largely handled by the :ref:`aldryn_config.py
+<configure-with-aldryn-config>` in each application.

 Divio Cloud projects offers both these methods, as well as configuration via the Control Panel:

 * Django settings
 * :ref:`environment variables <environment-variables>`
-* :ref:`addon configuration field <configure-application-settings>`
+* :ref:`addon configuration field <configure-with-aldryn-config>`

+.. _envar_setting_field:

 Environment variable, setting or Addon configuration field?
 -----------------------------------------------------------